Autoroute 30 (A-30)

 Handback: 2043

-The 42-kilometre western extension of Montreal’s Autoroute 30 (A-30) project was one of the most important transport infrastructure projects undertaken in Quebec in the past 50 years.
-The completion of the new A-30 toll road greatly alleviates congestion in the Greater Montreal Area, with a consequent reduction in air pollution.
+The 42-kilometre western extension of Autoroute 30 (A-30) was one of the most important transport infrastructure projects undertaken in Quebec in the past 50 years, alleviating congestion and reducing air pollution in the Greater Montreal Area.

 Nouvelle Autoroute 30, SENC, is responsible for the Design-Build-Finance-Maintain-Operate-Rehabilitate (DBFMOR) project for 35 years, as well as the financing, maintenance, operation and rehabilitation of 35 kilometres of supplementary sections of the A-30.